evolve700/PlexPlaylistExport/README.md

 ### Optional arguments

+The following optional arguments can be supplied when combined with the `--playlist` argument:

 - `--write-album`: Outputs album information in `#EXTALB` lines in the M3U.
 - `--write-album-artist`: Outputs album artist information in `#EXTART` lines in the M3U.
 - `--asciify`: You might have to deal with a device that is not capable of displaying Unicode characters or just simply ignores lines that